smartlyio/telepresence/docs/reference/engagements/sidecar.md

 Currently, Telepresence supports installing a
 Traffic Agent container on `Deployments`, `ReplicaSets`, `StatefulSets`, and `ArgoRollouts`.
-A Traffic Agent is installed the first time a user makes a `telepresence replace WORKLOAD`, `telepresence ingest WORKLOAD`, `telepresence intercept WORKLOAD`, or a `telepresence connect --proxy-via CIDR=WORKLAOD`.
+A Traffic Agent is installed the first time a user makes a `telepresence replace WORKLOAD`, `telepresence ingest WORKLOAD`, `telepresence intercept WORKLOAD`, `telepresence wiretap WORKLOAD`, or a `telepresence connect --proxy-via CIDR=WORKLAOD`.

 A Traffic Agent may also be installed up front by adding a `telepresence.io/inject-traffic-agent: enabled` annotation to the WORKLOADS pod template.